AutomationML/AMLEngine2.1/readme.md

 ## News

 The AMLEngine2.1 API Reference Guide has been updated and is now available at https://automationml.github.io/AMLEngine2.1/.
+A diagram of the complete CAEX datamodel is included.
+It can be downloaded from https://automationml.github.io/AMLEngine2.1/media/CAEXClassDiagram.png.

 New Wiki Pages are added:
 - Using [Indices](https://github.com/AutomationML/AMLEngine2.1/wiki/Indices) to speed up queries.